-If you’re still struggling to shake off the melancholy of the January blahs, here’s something that should help burst your bad news bubble: January 29, 2018 marks the 17th annual Bubble Wrap Appreciation Day.
+If you’re still struggling to shake off the melancholy of the January blahs, here’s something that should help burst your bad news bubble: the last Monday marks Bubble Wrap Appreciation Day.

 Originally known as Air Cap, Bubble Wrap® was invented in 1957, the creation of American engineer Alfred Fielding and his Swiss colleague Marc Chavannes.
 The pair initially joined two plastic shower curtains together, left some air bubbles inside, and tried to market it as textured wallpaper.
 When that didn’t catch on, the two inventors tried another tack: pitching it as insulation for greenhouses.
 Unfortunately, the new direction did little to grow sales.

 Things changed in 1960, when Chavannes had an epiphany while riding on a plane.
 As his bumpy flight was coming in to land at Newark Airport, Chavannes looked out the window and had the sensation that the clouds were cushioning the descent.
 Suddenly, the idea came to him to try and sell their product as protecting wrapping for shipping.

 Things really began to take off that same year when IBM was looking for something to protect shipments of its new 1401 Data Processing System, one of the world’s first mass-produced computers.
 With that, Bubble Wrap found its first big customer, and sales began to inflate in a hurry.
 More than half a century later, parent company Sealed Air now brings in more than $4 billion US in annual revenue, manufacturing its protective packaging in 52 different countries.
 Put together, the number of bubble wrap sheets produced each year would stretch around the equator 10 times, or all the way to the moon and back.